Is Fairlife Milk Healthy (From a Nutritionist)?

 Fairlife Milk is also not organic, which means it may contain residues of pesticides used in conventional dairy farming (the Fairlife website does state that the types of milk it uses does not contain antibiotics or RBST growth hormones).

 Some research suggests that raw, organic milk may offer potential health benefits compared to processed dairy products like Fairlife Milk.
-It’s worth noting that raw milk may also pose risks of bacterial contamination, although this has not been conclusively proven.
+It’s worth noting that raw milk may also pose risks of bacterial contamination and may not be appropriate or even legal for many people.

 For those who can tolerate milk, it’s best to consider factors like how it was processed, the potential health risks compared to its health potential, and what else it contains.